Jeff Lewis (American football)

-Jeffrey Scott Lewis (April 17, 1973 – January 5, 2013) was an American professional football quarterback in the National Football League (NFL) for the Denver Broncos and Carolina Panthers.
-He played college football at Northern Arizona University.
+Jeffrey Scott Lewis (April 17, 1973 – January 5, 2013) was an American professional football player who was a quarterback in the National Football League (NFL) for the Denver Broncos and Carolina Panthers.
+He played college football for the Northern Arizona Lumberjacks.

 Early life

 Lewis attended Horizon High School where he was an All-conference and All-city selection in football, baseball and basketball.
 He gained over 1,000 rushing yards in his last 2 seasons in football.
 As a senior in baseball, he batted for a .492 average and tallied a 3–1 record as a pitcher.

 College career

 He accepted a scholarship from Northern Arizona University, where he became a four-year starter at quarterback (41 straight starts) and a three-time team captain.
 After being redshirted in 1991, he finished his college career with 785 completions of 1,315 passes for 9,655 yards and 67 touchdowns.
 At the time he was second on the school's all-time list in passing yards (9,655), completions (785), attempts (1,316), pass completion percentage (59.7) and touchdowns (67).
 He also set the NCAA Division I-AA career record for interception avoidance (1.82).

 In 2003, he was inducted into the Northern Arizona Athletics Hall of Fame.